Updating SEAL Elastic Stack¶

 In an editor, compare the

-filebeat-dpf.ymlconfiguration file to the oldfilebeat-dpf.yml.install-bakconfiguration file.Add your customer-specific changes, e. g.
+filebeat-dpf.ymlconfiguration file to the oldfilebeat-dpf.yml.install-bakconfiguration file.Bring your customer-specific changes, e. g.

 -